This post contains affiliate links.

 So I pulled out my handy dandy Joy of Cooking cookbook and thumbed through for some recipes.
 Eventually, I landed on an idea for a marbled cheesecake.

-Using the cookbook as a base, I devised my own key lime curd that is marbled into a plain variation of the famous vanilla bean cheesecake.
+Using the cookbook as a base, I devised my own key lime curd that is marbled into a plain variation.
 The result?
+AMAZING!

 Heaven for the third time, while holding a tropical drink with a tiny umbrella.